Maureenm41/python/README.md

 # Python

-This my training with python , so Yo'll find nothing intresting here irght now :)
+This my training with python , so You'll find nothing intresting here irght now :)